Programs and Services for Equity and Inclusion

 Equity Spotlight Award

 The Monroe County Community School Corporation Equity Spotlight Award recognizes, student organizations, community partners, and faculty and staff members, for their commitment to fostering an inclusive learning environment reflective of our Mission, Vision, Core Values, and Desired Equity Experience Statement.
-Click here to find out more information and to fill out a nomination form.
+Click here to download the nomination form and for award criteria.

 You can view a list of winners of the Equity Spotlight Award here.

 Capacity Building (for MCCSC staff & employees)

 - Individual consultation (messaging and communication)